-How To Price Products For Profit By 2-4% in 2021 💵
+How To Put a Price on Your Products For Profit By 2-4% 💰

+How do you put a price on your products for profit?
 Why is there such a big difference in performance and productivity?

 Well, let’s remove the obvious from the discussion straight away.
-With that in mind, being a world-class pricing team that consistently achieves profit scraping pricing goals has little to do with the size of the team.
+With that in mind, being a world-class pricing team that consistently achieves profit-scraping pricing goals has little to do with the size of the team.

 We find that some of the best pricing teams in Australia are pretty small in size.